Sections Of This Article

 The MING LW.01:

-. . . said to be the world’s lightest mechanical watch, boasts an impressive weight of just 8.8 grams (0.31 ounces) for the manual variant, as well as having strikingly unusual aesthetics.
+. . . said (at the time of writing) to be the world’s lightest mechanical watch, boasts an impressive weight of just 8.8 grams (0.31 ounces) for the manual variant, as well as having strikingly unusual aesthetics.
 It uses a high performance Magnesium alloy, an unusual glass, and hollow 3D printing, as well as unique designs.
 Even the screws are optimized for weight as well as performance.

 The Christopher Ward C9 Moonphase: